 Furthermore, we have noted that CH$_2$ molecules can form bonds with GPNL by infiltrating the porous structure and binding to the underlying C atoms.
 This property distinguishes GPNL from graphene, as the latter typically requires the presence of defects to enable molecule transmission.
+Here, the distinctive arrangement of sp$^2$--carbon atoms in GPNL creates a two--dimensional lattice with regularly spaced sized pores which is notably larger than the kinetic diameters of H$_2$, CO$_2$, and CH$_4$, facilitating the favorable diffusion of these molecules.
 This mechanism highlights the potential of GPNL is a promising material for gas separation, particularly for CH$_4$, as supported by our MD simulations for CO$_2$ purification as well.